scidash/sciunit/docs/source/index.rst

-..
-SciUnit documentation master file, created by sphinx-quickstart on Fri Mar 31 23:49:49 2017.
+.. sciunit documentation master file, created by sphinx-quickstart on Fri Dec 13 02:42:53 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SciUnit's documentation!
+Welcome to sciunit's documentation!
 ===================================

 .. toctree::